 Bliss and Wisdom; Yoga Therapy For The Innermost Self Weekend, Yoga Therapy For Bipolar & Borderline Personality Disorder, Weight Loss & Eating Disorders, and Therapeutic Relationships

-In the Bliss and Wisdom; Yoga Therapy For The Innermost Self Weekend we will take a deep dive into the Wisdom and Bliss Bodies (Vijnanamaya and Anandamaya Koshas).
+In the weekend portion of this module, Bliss and Wisdom; Yoga Therapy For The Innermost Self, we will take a deep dive into the Wisdom and Bliss Bodies (Vijnanamaya and Anandamaya Koshas).
 Together these two koshas or sheaths make up the innermost layers of the self.
 We will examine practices that balance these aspects of self and students will learn to identify imbalances and then apply appropriate practices to restore balance and connection to these inner koshas.

 Yoga Therapy For Bipolar & Borderline Personality Disorder

-Often people with mental health conditions are “stuck” in western models that don’t provide positive enough outcomes.
-In this course we look at 2 difficult to work with mental health disorders, Bipolar Disorder and Borderline Personality Disorder.
-Students will learn about the current western models for treatment of these conditions.
-We will then learn, as a Yoga Therapist, how to assess and work with clients suffering from these disorders in a safe way and how to stay within our scope of practice.
+In this course we look at two difficult to work with mental health disorders, Bipolar Disorder and Borderline Personality Disorder.
 Students will leave more confident in working with clients with these, as well as other mental health conditions.

 Weight Loss & Eating Disorders

 Based on Brandt’s work with obesity and eating disorders, this course is an overview to approaching obesity and eating disorders from a yoga therapy perspective.